devmicah/ptech-ai-market-demo/README.md

 ```
 data = pandas.read_csv('rdata3.csv')
 ```
-Using the pandas library, we load the CSV to read from later.
+Using the pandas library, we load the CSV to read for later.
 We use it CSV or a spreadsheet type format because its consistant with bar graph type variables which is how our AI model will kind of work.

 ```
 x = data.drop(columns=['rating'])